-- 1. Audited Financial Statements as of 31 December 2023; - 2.
-Management Discussion and Analysis or Plan of Operation; and, - 3.
+- 1. Audited Financial Statements as of 31 December 2024; - 2.
+Financial Statements as of 31 March 2025; - 3.
+Management Discussion and Analysis or Plan of Operation; and, - 4.
 Changes in and Disagreements with Accountants on Accounting and Financial Disclosure.

 Representatives from SyCip Gorres Velayo & Co., the external auditor of the Corporation are expected to be present at the meeting.
 They will have the opportunity to make a statement if they desire to do so and will be available to respond to questions.